Built-in ToolsUnit Testing

 client1.send("foo", "payload");

-// wait for specific a message
+// wait for a specific message

 const [ client, message ] = await room.waitForMessage("foo");